Linaro/lava/doc/v2/lava-scheduler-device-dictionary.rst

 Each :term:`device type` in LAVA defines a template to describe the features of that device type, and how LAVA can use it.
-A :term:`device dictionary` customises that template to include the data for one specific instance of that device.
+A :term:`device dictionary` customizes that template to include the data for one specific instance of that device.
 This includes details like the commands to connect specific serial ports for this device, commands to operate remote power control, device serial numbers and elements of the network topology for :term:`vland` support.